-Questions 131-134 refer to the following e-mail.
+Questions 6-9 refer to the following e-mail.

 To: Project Leads

 From: James Pak

 Subject: Training Courses

 To all Pak Designs project leaders:

 In the coming weeks, we will be organising several training sessions for employees.
-At Pak 131.
+At Pak 6.

-Designs, we believe that with the proper help and support from our senior project leaders, less

-experienced staff can quickly a deep 132.
+Designs, we believe that with the proper help and support from our senior project leaders, less experienced staff can quickly a deep, the, the

-understanding of the design process, they, 133.

-can improve their ability to communicate effectively across divisions.
-When employees at all experience

-levels interact, every employee's competency level rises and the business overall benefits.
-For that reason,

-we are urging experienced project leaders to attend each one of the interactive seminars that will be held

-throughout the coming month.

-134.
+9.

 Thank you for your support.

 James Pak

 Pak Designs